When developing a link building strategy, many digital marketers prioritize backlinks over internal links. That's their first mistake.

 Priority 1: Technical Issues

-Orphaned pages can be the most frustrating because Google may not even index them!
+They are especially frustrating because Google may not even index them!

 Marketers know that a successful SEO program rests on a strong technical foundation, so finding broken links (and subsequently fixing broken links) and identifying orphaned pages should be a priority and systems put in place to mitigate and discover them.